 - Q = Number of LCE Queries

 - N = Length of the input string

 One may be surprised that the although having a greater asymptotic time complexity, the naive method outperforms other efficient method(asymptotically) in practical uses.
 We will be discussing this in coming sets on this topic.

 Auxiliary Space: O(1), in-place algorithm.

 - K-Mismatch Problem->Landau-Vishkin uses LCE as a subroutine to solve k-mismatch problem

 - Palindrome Matching with Wildcards.

 In the next sets we will discuss how LCE (Longest Common Extension) problem can be reduced to a RMQ (Range Minimum Query).
 We will also discuss more efficient methods to find the longest common extension.

 This article is contributed by Rachit Belwariar.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.